-Per the 2012 report by Dr. Hollist, Assessing the Mechanisms that Contribute to Disproportionate Minority Contact in Montana's Juvenile Justice System, social factors are the biggest contributors to DMC; the most successful strategies for reducing DMC are those that address school and family issues, especially those related to generational poverty and disadvantage.
-Dr. Dusten Hollist's complete report may be found on the MBCC site: http://www.mbcc.mt.gov/Data/SAC/ RAI/DMCAssessRep.pdf.
+Per the 2012 report by Dr. Dusten Hollist, Assessing the Mechanisms that Contribute to Disproportionate Minority Contact in Montana's Juvenile Justice System, social factors are the biggest contributors to DMC; the most successful strategies for reducing DMC are those that address school and family issues, especially those related to generational poverty and disadvantage.
+Dr. Hollist's complete report may be found on the MBCC website at: https://mbcc.mt.gov/Portals/130/Data/Reports/DMCAssessRep.pdf.